 The Day Everything Was PerfectMatrix entered after Arone had waved him to come in with a smile no less tentative than his steps.
 He halted halfway into the main room shifting from foot to foot.

 "Please," said Arone showing him in with a nervous gesture.
-He moved towards the aquarium sofa, but he had hardly sat down when the school of fish came to life inside it making him jump up with a start.
+He moved towards the aquarium sofa, and as he sat down, a school of fish came to life inside it making him jump up with a start.
 Arone smiled and began to explain, but Matrix pulled himself together.

 "I know, I've seen those.
 I just didn't expect.
 Today is a stressful day."

 Arone invited him to sit down again, and as he felt that the rigid-looking material was actually quite soft and pleasant to sit on, she noticed a slight nod of appreciation from him.
 She joined him on the sofa and tried to smile off the embarrassment.